 Challenges to Be Met

-Ecosystem still in progress
+Ecosystem Still in Progress

 The first telephone was useless until the second one arrived.
-In time the phone spread all over the world and now we can’t do without it.
+In time, the phone spread across the world, and now we cannot do without it.
 The situation is similar for blockchain and companies that want to do business with specific partners.
 Those partners will need to buy into blockchain as well.

 Bitcoin is an easy way to start using blockchain.
-The problem is that bitcoin exchange rates with other currencies can change rapidly.
-Payment terms must be short enough or flexible enough to be able to cash in bitcoin and recover the value expected.
+The problem is that the rate of exchange between Bitcoin and other currencies can change rapidly.
+Payment terms must be short enough or flexible enough to be able to cash in Bitcoin and recover the value expected.

-Technology and knowhow
+Technology and Knowhow

 Blockchain programming takes a mix of software skills.
 It also helps to understand economies and businesses, especially your business.
 You may have to train staff or hire new people with these skills.
 You could also outsource your blockchain development to a third party.
 The best choice for you will depend on your current situation and future aspirations.